1970 Chevelle Engine ID Codes - Engine Pad

 How this 64,225 figure of combined 402/454 engines was arrived at is not known.
 Given the number of Z25 and Z15 options (including optional L78 and LS6 engines), the total arrived at is 63,372 for SS optioned Chevelles but this total includes the two SS options both exported to and imported from Canada so the exact U.S. figures are difficult to ascertain.

-GM of Canada documents indicate that of 10,176 Maliu Sport
+Vintage Vehicle Services documents indicate that of 10,176 Malibu

-Coupes built for sale in Canada 137 were Z15 optined.
+Sport Coupes built in Canada for sale in Canada,

-GM of Canada documents indicate that 3,306 Z25 optioned Malibu Sport Coupes along with 299 Z15 (LS5 only) optioned Chevelle Sport Coupes were exported for sale to the U.S.
+Vintage Vehicle Services documents indicate that 3,306 Z25 optioned Malibu Sport Coupes with 1,750 ZL2 hoods along with 299 Z15 (LS5 only) optioned Chevelle Sport Coupes were exported for sale to the U.S.

-GM of Canada documents indicate that of the 25,938 V8 Malibu
+Vintage Vehicle Services documents indicate that of the 25,938 V8

 In addition to these imports and exports, a total of 9,338 LS3 engines must be accounted for somewhere in this 64,225 402/454 engine figure.